IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 - The ACC candidate produced a limited response.
 - The IGN candidate produced the full warning-lamp, backlighting, warning-message, and chime response.
-- Similar ignition results were obtained with the driver door open and closed.
+- Similar ignition results were obtained with the driver door open and closed (as is the case in nearly all vehicles).
 - The ignition candidate still woke the cluster when the separate `0x045` wake message was disabled.

-This last test was important.
-It proved that the working `0x001` ignition message can wake the cluster by itself.
+This last test was important because it proved that the working `0x001` ignition message can wake the cluster by itself.
 The `0x045` message is useful for screen and menu interaction, but it is not required for the full ignition-on response.

 <h3 align="left">Reducing the ignition messages to one changing byte</h3>